Thunisoft-BrianLi/Thunisoft-BrianLi.github.io/_pages/cv.md

 About Me
 ======
-  I am now a third year PhD student in [THUIR group](http://www.thuir.cn/), [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/) in Tsinghua University, Beijing, China.
+  I am now a third year Eng.D student in the Leading Talents for Innovation Program in [THUIR group](http://www.thuir.cn/), [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/) in Tsinghua University, Beijing, China.
 My supervisor is Prof. [Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
 My major research interests are in Legal Search Technologies.
 I am dedicated to research and application of legal artificial intelligence, one of the first few to apply knowledge graph technology to the law tech field.

 Work Experience